Comcast/cmb/README.txt

    row_cache_size_in_mb: 100

    To install the schema, use the appropriate command based on your Cassandra version

-   NOTE: If you want the keyspaces to be replicated, you will need to change the keyspace definitions before adding the schema
+   Using cli (deprecated):

    /<path_to_cassandra>/bin/cassandra-cli -h localhost -f cmb/schema/cassandra_1.0.schema

    /<path_to_cassandra>/bin/cassandra-cli -h localhost -f cmb/schema/cassandra_1.1.schema

    /<path_to_cassandra>/bin/cassandra-cli -h localhost -f cmb/schema/cassandra_1.2.schema

+   Using cql:

+   /<path_to_cassandra>/bin/cqlsh localhost 9160 -f schema/cassandra_1.2.cql.schema

+   NOTE: If you want the keyspaces to be replicated, you will need to change the keyspace definitions before adding the schema.
 Make sure to pick a suitable replication factor for your Cassandra ring, for example, RF=1 for single node rings and RF=3 for 3 nodes or larger rings.

 5. Redis version 2.6 or higher is required.
 Also be sure Redis does not persist to disk.